-At Homerton we offer six places per year to study Medicine.
+At Homerton we offer eight places per year to study Medicine.
 We are the closest college to Addenbrooke's Hospital, where our students undertake much of their clinical training, so we are ideally located.
 For most cohorts, we also offer our students accommodation on site for all six years of their studies in Cambridge.
 Much of the teaching on the medicine course is done in pre-clinical departments or at Addenbrooke's in the clinical years, but the teaching components of the course that take place at Homerton are the supervisions in the first two to three years, usually in groups of two or three students.

 Our supervisors are often world experts in their field, and during your time at Homerton you’ll get to meet and learn from many different enthusiasts, all of whom are very approachable.
 There are several holders of the Pilkington Prize for excellence in teaching amongst the Homerton Medical fellowship.
 And in addition to supervisions, at Homerton we have a strong medical community across all levels of training and expertise, so there is always someone to ask for advice whatever your level or your interests.

 During your time at Homerton you’ll be guided by a Director of Studies.
 For the first three years, that’s Dr Julia Kenyon (who’ll also supervise you for the MIMS course).
 During your first year at Homerton, Julia will help advise you on how best to adjust to the pace of work and life at Cambridge.
 During your second and third years, she’ll review your progress with you and help you to make decisions over subject choices for your Part II (third year).